the-anna-project/annad/doc/concept/clg.md

 describes the gap between information and behavior.
 This gap needs to be filled to make the intelligence equation work.
 This technical issue is solved by the concept of CLGs.

+### implementation
+The following describes implementation details necessary to consider to make the neural network work.
+The described details intend to suggest one possible approach.
+There are maybe others which have not ben found yet.

+###### input (4) done
+- receive user provided input
+- write user provided input into storage using information ID
+- add information ID to current context

+###### read input done
+- lookup information ID from context
+- read user provided input from storage by information ID
+- return user provided input

+###### feature size (1) wontfix
+- check when feature size was last updated
+- if last updated is long enough ago, increment or decrement feature size by 1
+- store feature size into storage
+- write last updated into storage

+###### split features (2) done
+- receive information
+- read feature size from storage
+- split information into features
+- write features into storage

+###### pair syntactic (5)
+- read features from storage
+- lookup syntactic relations of features
+- combine features that belong together
+- write pair into storage

+###### pair semantic (3)
+- read features from storage
+- lookup conceptual relations of features
+- combine features that belong together
+- write pair into storage

+###### evaluate certenty (7)
+- read pairs from storage
+- lookup relations of pair and user input
+- calculate certenty
+- remove pair from current key
+- store pair with key having certenty applied

+###### derive behavior (8)
+- read information from certenty level
+- lookup relations of information and behavior
+- write spontaneous connection into storage

+###### maximum certenty
+- read maximum certenty from information pyramid
+- write maximum certenty into storage, if maximum certenty is bigger than the current one

+###### output (6)
+- read information from certenty level
+- read certenty range from storage
+- write minimum certenty into storage, if expectation matches and minimum certenty is smaller than current one
+- if information is within certenty range, return information, otherwise return error to keep neural activity up